-This Hubble Space Telescope image of the week shows galaxy IC 1727, which is currently being twisted and pulled by its near neighbour NGC 672.
+This Hubble Space Telescope image of the week shows galaxy IC 1727, which is currently being twisted and pulled by its near neighbor NGC 672.

-The subject of this NASA/ESA Hubble Space Telescope image, IC 1727, is currently interacting with its near neighbour, NGC 672 (which is just out of frame).
+The subject of this NASA/ESA Hubble Space Telescope image, IC 1727, is currently interacting with its near neighbor, NGC 672 (which is just out of frame).
 The pair’s interactions have triggered peculiar and intriguing phenomena within both objects — most noticeably in IC 1727.
-The galaxy’s structure is visibly twisted and asymmetric, and its bright nucleus has been dragged off-centre.
+The galaxy’s structure is visibly twisted and asymmetric, and its bright nucleus has been dragged off-center.

 In interacting galaxies such as these, astronomers often see signs of intense star formation (in episodic flurries known as starbursts) and spot newly-formed star clusters.
 They are thought to be caused by gravity churning, redistributing, and compacting the gas and dust.
 In fact, astronomers have analyzed the star formation within IC 1727 and NGC 672 and discovered something interesting — observations show that simultaneous bursts of star formation occurred in both galaxies some 20 to 30 and 450 to 750 million years ago.
 The most likely explanation for this is that the galaxies are indeed an interacting pair, approaching each other every so often and swirling up gas and dust as they pass close by.